TopatoCo: Clients

 Some cartoonists involved from the early days of the company are Jonathan Rosenberg, Richard Stevens, John Allison and Meredith Gran.
 In a 2008 interview, Rowland stated that the "big guys" in terms of clients were Dinosaur Comics and Dr. McNinja.
 Other clients include Questionable Content, MS Paint Adventures, and Girl Genius.
-The company found in 2009 that it was growing too quickly, and reluctantly turned down some potential clients.
+The company found in 2009 that it was growing too quickly, and turned down some potential clients.